bruce/node-temp/README.md

       });
     });

-Don't want to the file opened, the mode changed, or file cleanup handled, and just want a unique name in your system temporary directory?
-You can use `temp.path` (details further below).

 ### Temporary Directories

-To create a temporary directory, use `mkdir` and `mkdirSync`, passing it an optional prefix, suffix, or both (see below for details on affixes).
+To create a temporary directory, use `mkdir` or `mkdirSync`, passing it an optional prefix, suffix, or both (see below for details on affixes).

 In this example we create a temporary directory, write to a file